Children in Class

 As children it is often difficult to really understand the self and all the changes that are happening to us in all the previously mentioned areas.
 Children are undergoing many physical changes when they get to the early teenage years, this can lead to a host of issues for the body and emotions through hormonal changes.
 Children have far more pressure than they used to from school work and the demands to meet more targets.
 Also the social media world can play a significant role in adding to personal pressures of confidence and self image.
 Think back to when you were young… it’s often not all play and bliss it can be a confusing time

 Over the entire course of our life we are constantly learning about the self, but hopefully we tend to get a little better at it the older we get.
 When yoga is taught to children it helps with so many areas to help children understand themselves better and feel more in control of their lives through understanding vital aspects of health, relaxation, Positive thought and self awareness, leading to more stable and balanced behaviour.
-I have personally seen transformative results in many children I have taught yoga to longer term.
-I have taught specialised children’s yoga across the ages from toddler to 6th form for over a decade until 2015 in many local schools.
-Although I no longer teach children directly I will always be very passionate about introducing the world of yoga to everyone at whatever age.

 As these are Primarily Adult classes there is an upper age limit to when children can join which is 11 years of age upwards (secondary school age) .
 Children from this age are always sensible and blend perfectly fine into an adult class.